devandytech/article-preveiw-component/README.md

 ## Acknowledgments

 I did figure everything out myself eventually though, but i have decided to experiment with some library and resources used.
-For example, for DOM media query which was almost making havoc and confusion for me i found a JavaScript library.
+For example, for DOM media query which was almost making havoc and confusion for me i found a useful JavaScript library.

 - Link - [enquire.js](https://wicky.nillia.ms/enquire.js/)